TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/Includes.rst

 depends on the context, but it works with TypoScript templates, page TSconfig and user TSconfig.

-Since TYPO3 version 9 a new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing (condition evaluation) takes place.
+The syntax for importing external TypoScript files acts as a preprocessor before the actual parsing (condition evaluation) takes place.

 .. warning::
    Includes of either syntax within multi-line comments are still executed due